TomerGamerTV/UAT-Global-Server/README.md

-welp getting conscripted tmr. updates will slow down greatly now.
+welp got conscripted.
+For 2 years+ updates will slow down greatly now.
+I get free time on Saturdays only now (updates not guaranteed on Saturdays.)

 ### Run pip install -r requirements.txt again its updated
 please read the readme before opening a issue